Manage SQL sessions

 Important

-Set the maximum concurrency for the selected resource queue to be at least the resources required by the notebook session.
-The specific value is displayed in the console.
+We recommend that you set the maximum concurrency of the selected resource queue to at least the amount of resources required by the notebook session.
+This value is displayed on the console.

 Parameter